 What Can I Expect?

 First, we encourage you to relax.
 There are no expectations for you to be singled out, forced to participate, or asked to give money.
 Don’t worry: we will not spam you, show up at your front door, or stalk you in any way.
 You are more than welcome to just visit and see what is going on.
-We encourage first-time visitors to attend our 6pm Worship Service.
+We encourage first-time visitors to attend our 10:15am Worship Service.
 Once service is over, we don’t run off.
-We enjoy each others company, eat some dinner and in many cases head out to a restaurant and hang out.
+We enjoy each others company and in many cases head out to a restaurant and hang out.
 We believe in community.
 Come as you are, feel free to move about the cabin, and leave when you desire.

 What about my children or students?

 We love children at Remnant.
-We have Children’s Ministry (called Roots and Sprouts) during our worship service for kids through 5th grade.
+We have Children’s Ministry (called WINGS) during our worship service for kids through 5th grade.
 All of our children’s volunteers have had recent background checks and are trained in keeping our kids secure.
 They are able to easily reach parents during our services, if needs arise.
 During our Encounter Service, we have childcare available, if you desire that option.

-Our Middle School and High School students attend our services on Saturday nights and have their own youth experience on Friday Nights called, “Desire the Fire.”
-They meet at the Sarasota Alliance Campus on Friday nights at 6:30pm.
+Our Middle School and High School students attend our services on Sunday mornings and have their own youth experience on Friday Nights called, “Desire the Fire.”
+They meet here on our campus on Friday nights at 6:30pm.
 Check out their Facebook page (Desire the Fire) for the latest information.

 Who is Remnant?